adam-maj/robotics/README.md

 [ORB-SLAM](./1-perception/4-orb-slam/1-orb-slam.pdf) represented a major breakthrough by providing a SLAM solution that only depended on a single camera, with no dependence on LiDAR.

-Because monocular SLAM systems don't have access to point-wise depth data from LiDAR that makes SLAM much easier, they have to estimate the relative positions of the camera and points of interest in the environment purely from visual data.
+Because monocular systems don't have access to point-wise depth data from LiDAR that makes SLAM much easier, they have to estimate relative camera and point positions from visual data alone.

-Earlier monocular SLAM solutions like [ORB-SLAM](./1-perception/4-orb-slam/1-orb-slam.pdf) accomplish this by detecting some form of image features (like corners, in this case [ORB](./1-perception/3-orb/orb.pdf) features), and then triangulating these image features across key-frames using strategies like **bundle adjustment** and **pose graph optimization**.
+Earlier monocular SLAM solutions like [ORB-SLAM](./1-perception/4-orb-slam/1-orb-slam.pdf) accomplish this by detecting image features (like [ORB](./1-perception/3-orb/orb.pdf) features which pickup on corners), and then triangulating these image features across key-frames using strategies like **bundle adjustment** and **pose graph optimization**.

-These solutions also started to integrate **loop closures** where a robot could perform a massive map readjustment and error correction every time it returned to the same location (since errors in relative positions between points of interest become obvious).
+These solutions also started to integrate **loop closures** where a robot could perform many error corrections and map readjustments every time it returned to the same location (since errors in relative positions between points of interest become obvious).

 <br />

 ### Breakthrough #3: SLAM with Deep Learning

-It's worth noting that modern SLAM solutions like [DROID-SLAM](./1-perception/5-droid-slam/1-droid-slam.pdf) and [NeRF-SLAM](https://arxiv.org/pdf/2210.13641) (among many others) have started to integrate deep learning into their systems to varying degrees.
+Modern SLAM solutions like [DROID-SLAM](./1-perception/5-droid-slam/1-droid-slam.pdf) and [NeRF-SLAM](https://arxiv.org/pdf/2210.13641) (among many others) have started to integrate deep learning into their systems to varying degrees.

 However, these deep learning systems don't look like modern internet scale models where they have few priors and rely on massive amounts of data to refine their weights.

-Instead, they are still usually primarily algorithm solutions with heavy priors built into their architecture, with deep learning integrated into just a few places.
+Instead, they are still primarily algorithm solutions with heavy priors built into their architecture, with deep learning integrated into just a few places.

 Notably, [ORB-SLAM3](https://arxiv.org/abs/2007.11898) is a purely algorithmic SLAM solution built after ORB-SLAM that still has nearly state-of-the-art performance, indicating that deep learning has yet to offer a significant advantage in robotic perception.